-Aspirin or aspirin based mediations (Motrin, Advil, Bufferin, Nuprin, Aleve, Ibuprofen etc.,) and vitamins should not be taken for two weeks prior to, and after, the surgery.
-Consult the office as to whether medication regularly taken should be taken the morning of surgery.
+Aspirin or aspirin based mediations (Motrin, Advil, Bufferin, Nuprin, Aleve, Ibuprofen etc.,) as well at vitamins should not be taken for two weeks prior to, and after, the surgery.
+Contact our office as to whether medication regularly taken should be taken the morning of surgery.